fsuri/Basil_SOSP21_artifact/README.md

 3. *Running experiments*

-     To reproduce our results you will need to checkout the respective branch, and and run the supplied experiment scripts using the supplied experiment configurations.
+     To reproduce our results you will need to checkout the respective branch, and run the supplied experiment scripts using the supplied experiment configurations.
 Section "Running Experiments" includes instructions for using the experiment scripts, modifying the configurations, and parsing the output.
-TxHotstuff and TxBFTSmart require additional configuration steps, also detailed in section "Running Experiments". configure (and upload configurations to cloudlab) the systems
+TxHotstuff and TxBFTSmart require additional configuration steps, also detailed in section "Running Experiments".

 ## Installing Dependencies (Skip if using Cloudlab control machine using supplied images) <a name="installing"></a>